Sculpture Magazine Review

-Residency NYC
+Residency NYC Season III

-NARS International Artist Residency New York
+NARS Foundation Residency New York

-Gill Gatfield’s practice spans sculpture, land art, installation, extended reality, and AI.
+"Gill Gatfield’s practice spans sculpture, land art, installation, extended reality, and AI.
 Locating speculative futures within ancestral knowledge, she transforms ancient materials into poetic first-forms – carving matter, code, and text to elicit generative systems and permeable borders.
-Gatfield holds a Bachelor of Laws and MFA (Hons), University of Auckland, and exhibits internationally.
+Gatfield holds Bachelor of Laws and MFA (Hons), University of Auckland, NZ.
+Her work is presented in Oceania, America and Europe, in museums, biennales, and public space."

-column, moleanos limestone, sunlight
+Image: Not I, 2011-2021, column, moleanos limestone, sunlight

 Conference Presentation